Nikki Haley’s approach to abortion is rooted in her earliest days in South Carolina politics

 Haley is gaining attention in the GOP race with her calls for “consensus” around abortion, an unusual tone in a campaign where Republican White House hopefuls often prefer to highlight their eagerness to fight President Joe Biden and other Democrats.
 Her supporters say she has staked out a consistent approach from her earliest days in politics, challenging fellow Republicans to be pragmatic in their pursuit of a deeply conservative agenda.

-As a lawmaker and then governor, Haley supported some of the most restrictive abortion measures that the South Carolina Legislature could pass.
+As a lawmaker and then governor, Haley supported some of the most restrictive abortion measures South Carolina’s legislature could pass.

 “Nikki’s doing what she’s always done,” said Nathan Ballentine, a South Carolina lawmaker who served with Haley in the Legislature and has endorsed her presidential bid.
 “She’s being honest with the people and will just let it go from there.”